TowardsDeath/Costanza/README.md

 Costanza
 ========
 Your favourite short, stocky, slow-witted and bald friend for .NET and ASP.NET MVC.
-More clearly: a utility library you might find useful when you're building software with .NET/ASP.NET MVC.
+More clearly: More clearly: it’s a utility library that adds small improvements to the .NET framework and ASP.NET MVC.

 Features for ASP.NET MVC